Owner and Founder - Heather Desjardins

 Administrative Coordinator and Online Liaison - Marla Ruta

 Marla started her work with The Open Door as a Barton Reading and Spelling System Instructor.
 She studied English at the University of Ottawa, and is very passionate about literature, language, and learning.
 She is a positive and supportive guide on her students' journey to independence in literacy.

 As our online liaison, Marla connects with remote schools, educators, students and their families to provide information and to prepare them for our online tutoring services.
-She then screens the students with online assessment tools to ensure readiness for our online programming.
-She uses her organizational and creative skills in her role in administration for everything from invoicing to discovering and implementing innovative ideas and solutions.
+She uses her planning and problem-solving skills in her role as administration for everything from invoicing to discovering and implementing innovative ideas and solutions.
 She oversees all our administrative activities.

 "I love all of the little "aha" moments.
 When you see the child's face light up because they just made a connection and that is going to make everything just a little bit easier for them moving forward.
 Once you have enough little moments they can look back and see how much they have accomplished."

 Leigha is a certified Barton Reading and Spelling System Instructor at The Open Door.
 She earned her Bachelor Degree in Intercultural Studies at Ambrose University in Calgary, studied Elementary Education at Taylor University College in Edmonton, and has her TESL Diploma (teaching English as a Second Language).
 She has also completed the course by Dyslexia International, offered through the University of London, which specializes in best practices in teaching literacy to children with dyslexia.

-As a student screener, Leigha screens new reading and spelling remediation students at the initial meeting prior to the first tutoring session.
+As our student screener, Leigha screens new reading and spelling remediation students at the initial meeting prior to the first tutoring session.
 She performs a short series of assessments with the student in order to determine the best path forward, and, along with the instructor, answers any questions of the student and parents.
-She also works with Heather to train tutors, provides support and joins instructors during certain student tutoring sessions to evaluate progress.
+She also works with Heather to train tutors, provides support and periodically joins instructors during student tutoring sessions to evaluate progress.